ComposableFi/composable-ibc/ibc/modules/ics02_client.md

 To define a light client, there are a few things that must be available
 - Proto file specifying client state, consensus state, header, misbehaviour and client message
-- Compile the proto files to rust
+- Compile the proto files to rust, we would call these compiled types `Raw` types
-- Define the rust equivalents of the structures in the compiled proto files
+- Define the rust equivalents of these Raw types in a manner that they can be easily operated on.
-- Define conversions between equivalent structs in compiled proto and manually defined
+- Define conversions between the Raw types and their equivalents
-- Implement `Protobuf` trait for these structs
+- Implement `Protobuf` trait for these manually defined types
 - Implement the `ClientState`, `ConsensusState` and `ClientMessage` for the appropriate structs
 - Implement `ClientDef`

-**Sample Proto file**
+**Sample Proto file for an arbitrary light client**
 ```proto
     syntax = "proto3";